mathbalduino/go-codegen/docs/go-parser-api.md

 :::note
 Currently, it's not possible to combine multiple focuses.
 If you want to filter packages and types, you will have to choose one of them.
-If you need this feature, [let me know](https://github.com/mathbalduino/go-codegen/issues/new)
+If you need multiple focuses, please [let me know](https://github.com/mathbalduino/go-codegen/issues/new)
 :::

 Example: if you want to parse the `codeToParse.go` file, that contains 3 `structs`, but iterate only over the